krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 ![Inorder traversal sequence of a binary search tree](binary_search_tree.assets/bst_inorder_traversal.png)

-## Efficiency of binary search trees
+## Efficiency of Binary Search Trees

 Given a set of data, we consider using an array or a binary search tree for storage.
 Observing the table below, all operations in a binary search tree have logarithmic time complexity, providing stable and efficient performance.
 Arrays are more efficient than binary search trees only in scenarios with high-frequency additions and low-frequency searches and deletions.